One-shot Detail Retouching with Patch Space Neural Transformation Blending: Introduction

-Photo retouching is often desirable as it improves the aesthetic quality of photographs by eliminating imperfections and highlighting subjects of interest.
+\IEEEPARstart{P}{hoto} retouching is often desirable as it improves the aesthetic quality of photographs by eliminating imperfections and highlighting subjects of interest.
 Even with significant progress in digital photography owing to advancements in camera sensors and image processing algorithms, professional retouches via manual adjustments are still needed to achieve a desired look.
 These artistic edits require considerable manual effort as they consist of global adjustments, such as brightening and contrast enhancement, as well as fine edits applied to local regions.
-Professionals spend a great deal of time to acquire such retouches, which motivates us to automatically mimic a specific style or type of retouch.
+Professionals spend a great deal of time to generate such edits, which motivates us to automatically mimic a specific style or type of retouch.

 The development of automatic photo retouching tools can be helpful for both novice users and experts as it offers a basis for a professional retouching style.
 However, automating detailed edits of professionals is challenging as their editing pipelines are spatially varying, context-aware, and highly nonlinear, containing per-pixel adjustments.
 Recent learning-based methods address this complexity in image-to-image translation by proposing local context-aware methods, such as pixel-adaptive neural network architectures \cite{shaham2021spatially, li2020lapar}, learning parameters of local filters \cite{moran2020deeplpf}, or multi-stream models to extract global and local features separately \cite{Gharbi17Deep}.
-However, these data-driven methods require a large dataset of matching example image pairs to capture context-aware mappings.
+However, these data-driven methods require a large dataset of matching example image pairs.
 Even then, the mappings are sensitive to segmentation errors, unseen semantic regions, and image content~\cite{yan2016automatic}.

 Motivated by the gap between manual and automatic enhancement, we propose a novel photo retouching technique that can learn global and local adjustments from just \emph{a single example image pair}.
 Our method thus sidesteps the need for large datasets, which are very difficult to obtain for the detail retouching task.
 We allow users to choose one example \emph{before-after} pair from which our technique learns the underlying retouching style.
 Subsequently, we can apply the retouching edit to a different input image.